Bounded Connected Components of Polynomial Lemniscates: Abstract

 \section{Abstract}

-We consider families of polynomial lemniscates in the complex plane and determine if they include a bounded connected component.
+We consider families of polynomial lemniscates in the complex plane and determine if they bound a Jordan domain.
 This allows us to find examples of regions for which we can calculate the projection of $\bar{z}$ to the Bergman space of the bounded region.
 Such knowledge has applications to the calculation of torsional rigidity.

 \textbf{Keywords:} Bergman Projection, Polynomial Lemniscates, Torsional Rigidity

 \textbf{Mathematics Subject Classification:} Primary 30E10; Secondary 74P10